 I didn’t think it’s possible, but I think I love these Cinnamon Rolls with Apple Pie Filling even more.

 The gooey, sticky apple filling taste exactly like what it says it is.
 The fillings in an apple pie.
 Except that instead of being sandwiched between two pie crusts, it is now rolls into these soft, fluffy sweet bread rolls.

-Recipe testing this babies were fun, but it took a whole lot of trails.
+Recipe testing these Apple Pie Cinnamon Rolls were fun, but it took a whole lot of trails.
 The trickiest part for me was to perfect the consistency of the apple pie filling.
 We want the filling to be just thick enough yet not too watery.
 It should be rolled along with dough fairly easily, yet we do not want it too dry.

 The bottom line is this.
 This is my favorite cinnamon rolls to date.